NotBrianZach/bza/README.md

 - html
   - a website
-    - pullUrl https://example.com # this is a wrapper for wget in shellHook in shell.nix
+    - html2md -u  https://example.com  -o "example.md" # this is a wrapper for wget in shellHook in shell.nix
-    - cd example.com then find whatever file you want in the directory structure, then see below
   - local html
     - html2md ~/Downloads/a_path_towards_agi.html
     - mv a_path_towards_agi.md $bzaDir/library